Graph Isomorphism Testing¶

 The solution is to run two passes:

-- F-DRESS (FORWARD variant): uses \(\bar{w}(u,v) = w(u,v)\) and out-neighbourhoods.
+- F-DRESS (FORWARD variant): uses \(\bar{w}(u,v) = w(u,v)\) and out-neighborhoods.

-- B-DRESS (BACKWARD variant): uses \(\bar{w}(u,v) = w(v,u)\) and in-neighbourhoods.
+- B-DRESS (BACKWARD variant): uses \(\bar{w}(u,v) = w(v,u)\) and in-neighborhoods.

 Each edge \((u,v)\) is now represented by a pair of values \((f_{uv},\; b_{uv})\).
 Sorting these pairs lexicographically produces a directed fingerprint that distinguishes \(G\) from \(G^\top\) whenever their structures differ.